ColorlibHQ/gentelella/README.md

 * validator - HTML from validator using jQuery
 * jQuery Smart Wizard

-## Gentellela for other platforms and frameworks
+## Gentelella for other platforms and frameworks

 * [Gentelella on Ruby on Rails 4](https://github.com/iogbole/gentelella_on_rails) thanks to Israel Ogbole.
-* [Gentellela on Smarty 3](https://github.com/microvb/otp-thing) with one time password generator, validator, and QR code generator that has no web dependencies (self-contained) in PHP thanks to MicroVB INC
+* [Gentelella on Smarty 3](https://github.com/microvb/otp-thing) with one time password generator, validator, and QR code generator that has no web dependencies (self-contained) in PHP thanks to MicroVB INC
-* [Gentellela integrated into Symfony 3](https://github.com/krzysiekpiasecki/Gentelella) full stack PHP framework thanks to Krzysztof Piasecki.
+* [Gentelella integrated into Symfony 3](https://github.com/krzysiekpiasecki/Gentelella) full stack PHP framework thanks to Krzysztof Piasecki.
 * [Gentelella on Yii framework 2](https://github.com/yiister/yii2-gentelella) with an asset bundle, a layout template and some widgets.
 * [Gentelella on Angular 2](https://github.com/kmkatsma/angular2-webpack-starter-gentelella) Angular Webpack Starter modified to utilize the Gentelella.
 * [Gentelella on Aurelia](https://github.com/kmkatsma/aurelia-gentelella) Typescript webpack skeleton modified to utilize the Gentelella.